Corporate Culture in the Workplace

 • Culture Attracts & Retains Talent – Organizations with intentional cultures stand out in recruitment, retention, and competitive advantage.

-Research shows that organizations with engaged employees see 23% higher profitability and 18% higher productivity than their counterparts.
+According to Gallup, companies with highly engaged employees see 23% higher profitability and 18% higher productivity.

 The Foundation of Corporate Culture